VladMystetskyi/quest-platform-frontend/README.md

-# quest-platform-frontend
-Repository for frontend application of quest platform
+This project is frontend application for QuestPlatform.